- Vendors and consulting firms that have paid Gartner never tire of showcasing their scores in various MQs.

 However, Sam Graham then asked the following question.

 Naturally, this is not what the people at PwC who posted this on LinkedIn wanted.
-Instead, they wanted passive acquiescence to Gartner’s authority, even though PwC knows fully well that they paid for their placement in Gartner and that without payment, they would not have scored well or may not even have been profiled in the specific Magic Quadrant (MQ).
-As we cover in the article A Machine Learning Study of Gartner’s Magic Quadrant Bias, Gartner will frequently simply drop vendors or rated entities from its Gartner MQ from year to year — as if the entities they are rating no longer exist.
+Instead, they wanted passive acquiescence to Gartner’s authority, even though PwC knows fully that they paid for their placement in Gartner.
+Without payment, they would not have scored well or may not have been profiled in the specific Magic Quadrant (MQ).
+As we cover in the article A Machine Learning Study of Gartner’s Magic Quadrant Bias, Gartner will frequently drop vendors or rated entities from its Gartner MQ from year to year — as if the entities they are rating no longer exist.

 The Reality Around Gartner’s MQs